Updated Dec. 5, 2022.

 “Every child deserves an education free from discrimination, bullying, harassment, intimidation and violence.”
 (Ministry) Parents are responsible for creating a safe environment in the home and online for their children but CHeS also supports online safety through their commitment to communicate openly with the parents and the principal should they suspect any kind of abuse, bullying, or safety concern.
-CHeS has a trained Safe School Coordinator (the Principal) or alternate (SE Coordinators) readily available to address any bullying or harassment concerns.
+CHeS has a trained Safe School Coordinator (the principal) or Alternate (the principal’s assistant) readily available to address any bullying or harassment concerns.
 Please report immediately to 877-777-1547 ext.
 12 or ext.
-21 Note: internet safety resources are linked into our planner system and we encourage all families visit this information.
+16 Note: internet safety resources are linked into our planner system and we encourage all families visit this information.
 Internet safety is paramount in our form of delivery therefore we encourage the following practices:

 When Should You Get Your Child a Cell Phone? - Focus on the Family